 “Extractions, if done correctly, will result in an immediate clearing of the plugged pore,” says Carqueville.
 In other words, instant gratification.
 The key is, as she says, that they be done correctly.
 That means this method is best left up to pros (a dermatologist or licensed aesthetician) who know how to properly manipulate the skin.
 Taking the DIY route and aggressively squeezing a pore can cause inflammation, which can lead to scarring, Carqueville cautions.

 This beta-hydroxy acid is lipophilic, meaning it’s attracted to and can dissolve oil, ideal when there’s excess sebum clogging your pores.
 Not to mention that it also dissolves the connection between pore-clogging dead skin cells.
 Try a salicylic acid based face wash, like Clean & Clear Acne Triple Clear Bubble Foam Cleanser ($6, jet.com), and use it daily to help keep skin clear.
 If your skin is super sensitive, opt for one of the other methods, notes Carqueville.

 Try Mechanical Exfoliation.

 At the dermatologist, options like microdermabrasion and resurfacing lasers work by removing the top layer of skin, eliminating blockages and making pores appear smaller, says Carqueville.
-At home, a scrub with physical particles, like Alba Botanica Hawaiian Detox Scrub ($11.50; target.com), will buff away dead skin cells and leave skin looking brighter and more radiant.
+At home, a scrub with physical particles, like Alba Botanica Hawaiian Detox Scrub ($8; amazon.com), will buff away dead skin cells and leave skin looking brighter and more radiant.